-In addition to the restricted stock units described above, our board of directors approved awards of market-based restricted stock units to our chief executive officer, former chief financial officer, president/chief operating officer and chief scientific officer in March 2024.
-The shares of common stock that may be earned under the awards granted to our chief executive officer, former chief financial officer, president/chief operating officer and chief scientific officer, which range from zero shares to 709,220 shares, 295,580 shares, 350,000 shares and 709,220 shares, respectively, are calculated based on our total shareholder return during a three-year performance period as measured against that of the group of companies comprising the S&P Biotechnology Select Industry Index as of the grant date, subject to certain adjustments to such index group.
+In addition to the restricted stock units described above, our board of directors granted awards of market-based restricted stock units to our chief executive officer, former chief financial officer, president/chief operating officer and chief scientific officer in March 2024, and granted an award of market-based restricted stock units to our current chief financial officer in May 2024.
+The shares of common stock that may be earned under the awards granted to our chief executive officer, former chief financial officer (prior to his separation from the company), president/chief operating officer, chief scientific officer and current chief financial officer, which range from zero shares to 709,220 shares, 295,580 shares, 350,000 shares, 709,220 shares and 150,000 shares, respectively, are calculated based on our total shareholder return during a three-year performance period as measured against that of the group of companies comprising the S&P Biotechnology Select Industry Index as of the grant date or other applicable date, subject to certain adjustments to such index group.
 Except as expressly provided in the terms of each award's agreement, vesting is subject to the respective grantee's continuous service through the end of the three-year performance period.
-These market-based restricted stock units, along with those granted in March 2022 and March 2023, which had a weighted-average grant date fair value per share of \$15.13 and under which zero shares to 1,912,674 shares may be earned, remained outstanding as of March 31, 2024.
+The market-based restricted stock units granted to our former chief financial officer, which had a grant date fair value of \$6.49, were forfeited in April 2024 upon his separation from the company.
+The remaining market-based restricted stock units, along with those granted in March 2022 and March 2023, which had a weighted-average grant date fair value per share of \$15.13 and under which zero shares to 1,912,674 shares may be earned, were outstanding as of September 30, 2024.